Skip to content

 How to detect data exfiltration

 Even when you know what data exfiltration looks like in all its forms, it’s challenging to detect.
-Because there are so many methods by which data exfiltration can occur, it’s near-impossible to categorize and prevent.
+Because there are so many methods and data types by which data exfiltration can occur, it’s near-impossible to categorize.
+Unstructured data, for example, is harder to detect because sensitive data might be hiding within the native, unsearchable file formats.
 Below, we examine a few ways analysts and software can work in tandem to identify and stop data exfiltration.

 Monitor file activity